toorajtaraz/skywalker/README.md

 ```
 or just simply copy provided binary to /bin directory or add to your desired folder in PATH.

+## Abilities
+Port sniffer:

+Currently we support multi thread port sniffing with different levels of verbosity, in near future we will add famous port scan and range filter support.

+Packet sniffer:

+At the moment there are plenty protocols that we support :
+- Ethernet
+- IPv4
+- IPv6
+- Arp (Address Resolution Protocol)
+- Tcp (TLS, encrypted and plaintext)
+- Udp (DNS queries and answers)

+There is an option for you too see a list containing all your interfaces.

+You can capture packages from all of your interfaces, even bus, Dbus and bluetooth, but non network-related interfaces will not be parsed but still you can review raw payload and length of packet and time stamps.
 ## Usage

 ```bash